Blogs

 http://www.mushroomfm.com/escape

-From this Saturday at 12am Eastern, that’s 6pm Saturday in NZ, 4pm in Sydney and 5am in the UK, and repeated every four hours throughout the day, it’s the described movies Marnie from 1964, and The Spy Who Came in from the cold from 1965.
+From this Saturday at 12am Eastern, that’s 6pm Saturday in NZ, 4pm in Sydney and 5am in the UK, and repeated every four hours throughout the day, it’s the described movies The Teahouse of the August Moon from 1956, and the Fountainhead from 1949.

-The Hollywood Flames this week on the Juke In The Back!
+Duke and Peacock Records this week on The Juke In the Back!

 The "Juke In The Back" focuses on the " soul that came before rock n' roll," the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-Tune in at 4 PM, Eastern Monday, which is 8 AM Tuesday in Eastern Australia.
-Or at 6 AM on Wednesday, which is 10 PM in eastern Australia.
-Simply ask your smart speaker to play Mushroom FM and you will be whisked there in a matter of seconds.
+Tune in at 4 PM Eastern Monday, which is 8 AM Tuesday in much of Eastern Australia.
+Or at 6 AM Eastern Wednesday, which is 10 PM in the same parts of Eastern Australia.
+If you have a smart speaker, and you tell it to play Mushroom FM, it will whisk you there in a nanosecond, or sometimes just a little bit longer.

-After you've enjoyed Come By The Hills with Sara Hillis, the replay of her February 4, 2023 show, tomorrow afternoon from 02:00 PM to 05:00 PM, don't touch that dial, device, PC, Mac, smart speaker or tablet and join me for The Early Years, where and when you'll hear the best music from the first quarter century of the Rock and Roll era with occasional nods to other decades and genres.
+After you've enjoyed Come By The Hills with Sara Hillis, tomorrow afternoon from 02:00 PM to 05:00 PM, don't touch that dial, device, PC, Mac, smart speaker or tablet and join me for The Early Years, where and when you'll hear the best music from the first quarter century of Rock with occasional nods to other decades and genres.

-Coming up on Saturday at the Described Movies: Reach for the Sky and Rear Window.
+Coming up on Saturday at the Described Movies: Breakfast at Tiffany's, and The Sons of Katie Elder.

 Only on Mushroom escape: